ankush2204/CSN-503_Project/README.md

 # CSN-503_Project
+# MQTT-S – A Publish/Subscribe Protocol For Wireless Sensor Networks

 This is the github repository of the course project for CSN-503.
-We are trying to implement a DDOS attack detection method using cluster analysis.
-Link to the paper - https://www.sciencedirect.com/science/article/pii/S0957417407000395
+Link to the paper - https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=4554519